Taking Care of the Cook

 - Healthy oils like coconut oil for cooking and virgin olive oil for salad dressings (Eating fat doesn’t make you fat – eating processed carbs makes you fat.)

-- 2 servings of raw milk, raw cheese, yoghurt, almond milk, or coconut milk – use in cooking, add to smoothies, use in sauces and cream soups.
+- 2 servings of raw milk, raw cheese, yogurt, almond milk, or coconut milk – use in cooking, add to smoothies, use in sauces and cream soups.

 The Non-GMO Shopping Guide — online